HoangDucBach/RunWithGhost/README.md

-# Project: Run With Ghost
+# Run With Ghost
+#####Version 2.0.0 - 2023
 ## Game Description
 **LOGO:**
 ![](Logo.png)
-*The goal of the game Run With Ghost is to run as far as possible.
-The character will have to dodge the obstacles on the road, there will be more and more obstacles appearing on the road, if the character hits an obstacle, the character will die.*
+*The goal of the game Run With Ghost is running further and further away.
+The character will have to avoid obstacles on the road, more and more obstacles appear on the road, if hitting an obstacle the character will die.Your speed will gradually increase!*
-*In addition, the character will have to face the ghost that always chases the character, if caught by the ghost or shot by the ghost, the character will die.
-Along the way, there will be a few items, such as miniatures or speed boosts.*
-*Players can control the character, left or right by using arrow keys.*
+**Obstacle levels:**
+* **Level 1:** *Thorns*, *Ball*, *Move Wall*.
+*You will have to dodge these obstacles if you don't want to die, be aware that the Move Wall can move back and forth.
+The number of obstacles will gradually increase.*
+* **Level 2:** *Blades*
+*The saw blade system will appear and move dynamically, you will have to avoid them if you do not want to die.
+The number of saw blades will gradually increase.*
+* **Level 3:** *Ghost*, *Robot Shot*.
+*Ghost moves and always finds you within its range.
+If you are caught by a ghost, you will die.There is also a robot that can shoot, it can only move right and left but can shoot bullets, if you are hit, you will die.*
+* **Level 4:** *Fire Area*.
+*The final level of the game.
+Appears a circle of fire that shrinks over time, if you get out of the safe range, you will get burned and die.*

+**Control:**
+*Move with arrow keys (left or right).*

 *It is probably easiest to understand the game by playing it yourself.
 In the game there is a Tutorial section that you can read it to understand better.*
 ## Technologies
 Project is created with:
-* Programming languages: **C++**
+* **Programming languages:** C++
-* Library: **SDL2**
+* **Library:** SDL2
-* Integrated Development Environment: **Visual Studio 2022**
+* **Integrated Development Environment:** Visual Studio 2022
-* Graphics: **Photoshop 2022**
+* **Graphics:** Photoshop 2022

 ##Setup
 To run this project, install: